By Uko Umotong, National Discharge and Community Services Manager

 Failing to track older people discharged into the community under Covid-19 funding, puts us in danger of losing visibility of some of the most vulnerable people in our community.
 This could create problems for them that may not be realised for some months.

 An immediate issue is how do we assure ourselves that they are not at risk of readmission?
 And for the future post-pandemic world, do we have the right information in place to quickly assess care and funding needs and reduce disruption and additional stress for older people and their families.

-We provide patient management systems, Broadcare and Caretrack, to over 75% of CCGs.
+We provide patient management systems, Broadcare and Caretrack, to over 75% of ICBs.
 These systems are used to record critical information on older people placed in the community.
 We also developed and run the NHS England national database for Independent Reviews for CHC funding.
 We have now developed these databases to accurately track and monitor all patients receiving interim funding due to the Covid-19 crisis.

-This means that we can remind CCGs when older people are due health and care assessments, we can record the outcome of those assessments and when Covid-19 funding is no longer available, it will be easier to understand what funding is available for care.
+This means that we can remind ICBs when older people are due health and care assessments, we can record the outcome of those assessments and when Covid-19 funding is no longer available, it will be easier to understand what funding is available for care.